U.S. flag An official website of the United States government

 FDA is authorized to enforce the Federal Food, Drug, and Cosmetic Act (the Act) as amended (21 U.S.C.
 301, et seq.).
 In fulfilling its responsibilities under the Act, FDA, among other things, directs its activities toward promoting and protecting the public health by assuring the safety, efficacy, and security of drugs, veterinary products, medical devices and radiological products and the safety and security of foods, dietary supplements, and cosmetics.
 FDA also has responsibility for regulating the manufacturing, marketing and distribution of tobacco products to protect the public health and to reduce tobacco use by minors.
 To accomplish its mission, FDA must stay abreast of the latest developments in research and communicate with stakeholders about complex scientific and public health issues.
 Increased development of research, education and outreach partnerships within ILI will greatly contribute to FDA's mission.

 This MOU forms the basis for the development of scientific collaborations, outreach, educational initiatives, and intellectual partnerships between FDA and ILI.
-The types of initiatives expected to develop from this MOU include:
+Objectives for this MOU include:

 IV.
 General Provisions: